 Since victims of domestic violence share this familial bond with their aggressor, they are often hesitant to receive the help they need.
 Consulting a compassionate attorney regarding your legal options is an important step to take in protecting your family.

 Domestic violence victims, or those in fear of imminent danger, may file a petition in court to seek a restraining order.
 Restraining orders can be temporary or permanent, and they require the named individual to remain a specific distance away from the victim.
 To get a permanent restraining order in family court, the party petitioning the court must usually show that he or she has been a victim of domestic violence, or that it is likely to occur.
 Temporary restraining orders, however, may be granted without a hearing.
 The victim may enter sworn pleadings to get a temporary restraining order, which is only effective for 15 days but can be extended.

 Victims of domestic abuse often feel trapped and at a loss of how to protect themselves.
-As a Palm Beach Gardens family violence attorney practicing law for over 30 years, I am committed to protecting my clients.
+As a West Palm Beach family violence attorney practicing law for over 38 years, I am committed to protecting my clients.
 I represent people in Palm Beach, Broward, and Martin Counties, as well as throughout South Florida, in seeking restraining orders so that they feel safe to move on with their lives.
 Please call my office at 561-533-1221 to schedule a free initial consultation about your case, or contact us online.
 We accept credit cards.